Our Team

 Beyond her clinical training and experience, Tammy holds a BS in Biochemistry and Cell Biology from the University of California San Diego.
 She has worked in marketing, management, and account management, and has helped facilitate counseling seminars.
 These experiences have honed her skills in strategic problem-solving and interpersonal relationships, which further allows her to make meaningful connections and provide effective support in her practice.

-• Kelsey Logan
+• Kelsey Logan, LMSW

 Kelsey Logan, LMSW